willll67/datamodels/Teradata.md

 Teradata is a commercial DBMS which uses a relational model.
+Teradata supports client/server model and it can be hosted in the cloud.
+And teradata can be accessed with Java or Python through a driver called Teradata JDBC and a connector called Teradata Python Module.
+These servers provide connections between Teradata and SQL statements.